ea428815/UFOs/README.md

 Check the webpage to see the filters.

 **Recommendations**
-- The filter buttom should be remolded for easy use.
+- The filter search should be remolded for easy use.
-- Remodel the webpage to incorporate more content
+- Remodel the webpage by rearranging the visuals.